 Marianne F. Adriatico practices in the areas of common interest development, land use, commercial lending and real estate transactions.
 Ms. Adriatico has extensive experience representing developers and builders in the structuring of master planned, mixed-use and condominium projects and their regulation by the California Bureau of Real Estate.
-She regularly advises clients on the financing and lending aspects of residential and commercial development.
+She regularly advises clients consisting of developers, investors, lenders and entrepreneurs in most transactional aspects of their real estate businesses, including acquisitions, dispositions, and leasing, entity formation and governance, and construction contracts.
+A portion of her practice focuses on the financing and lending aspects of residential and commercial acquisition, development and construction.
 She also advises in the areas of environment planning, including compliance with the California Environmental Quality Act, the National Environmental Protection Act, and state and federal endangered species acts.

-Ms. Adriatico also drafts and structures franchise agreements and advises on franchise disclosure documents.
+Ms. Adriatico has experience drafting and structuring franchise agreements and advises on franchise disclosure documents.

 Ms. Adriatico is a 1999 graduate of the University of California, Hastings College of Law, and a magna cum laude graduate of the University of California, Los Angeles.

-- Represented American Realty Capital Properties, Inc. (NASDAQ: ARCP), a NASDAQ-traded real estate investment trust (REIT), in a merger transaction valued at $3.1 billion to acquire American Realty Capital Trust IV, Inc., a "non-traded" REIT.
-The combined company as a result of the merger will have pro forma enterprise value of $10 billion and will be the second largest REIT in the triple net lease sector.
+- Represented VEREIT, Inc. (NYSE: VER) (formerly American Realty Capital Properties, Inc.), a NYSE-traded real estate investment trust (REIT), in a merger transaction valued at $3.1 billion to acquire American Realty Capital Trust IV, Inc., a "non-traded" REIT.
+The combined company as a result of the merger will have pro forma enterprise value of over $10 billion and is the largest REIT in the triple net lease sector.

 - Represented a theme park in the acquisition, financing and renovation of its newest water park.